Christmas Eggnog Bread Pudding

 FAQs

-Q: Can I use fresh bread?
+Q: Can I use regular eggnog instead of sugar-free?

 Q: Can I make this ahead?